Preamble-BDD/preamble/README.md

  [Preamble](https://github.com/jeffschwartz/preamble)
  is still available for now but is now deprecated in favor of Preamble-TS.
 Instructions describing the migration path from Preamble to Preamble-TS is in the works and will be posted here once completed.

+## Documentation
+I swear, it's coming :) and the link will be posted here.

 ## Want to contribute?
 I will gladly entertain GitHub pull requests for integrating Preamble-TS with [Karma](https://karma-runner.github.io/0.13/index.html) test runner.